jafingerhut/core.rrb-vector/doc/README-implementation-notes.md

 clojure.lang.RT.cons(Object x, Object coll) does _not_ call the 'cons' method, but creates a new Cons object, or a new PersistentList object.

+# Idea for somewhat better post-function call checks

+The checks I have that call several functions in the debug namespace, that I use with-redefs to create 'wrapped' versions of functions like catvec, vector, and pop that check the return value to see if there are any problems with them, could be extended to also check whether the return value is correct relative to the input parameters of the function.
+Implementing that should be straightforward, and simply requires a well-known argument to tell the wrapper what the correct relationship should be.
+For example, it could calculate whether catvec returns the correct value by comparing `(concat (seq v1) (seq v2))` to `(seq ret)`.

+For transients, this approach might require ensuring that `seq`, or at least some debug-only version of `seq`, works for transient vectors.

+It would be nice to figure out a way to let users of core.rrb-vector to enable this extra checking, too.

+It seems that any atoms or other similar things I use to record sanity check failures should be in the debug namespace, so that they can be used by requiring the debug namespace only, without having to load any test namespace.
+Those facilities can be useful even if no test cases are being run.